 The Board of Directors is composed of no more than fourteen members, including the person appointed as Chief Executive Officer.
-In accordance with Article 7:86 of the Companies and Associations Code, at least one third of the members of the board of directors must be of a different gender than the other members, the minimum number being rounded off to the nearest whole number.
-At least three directors must be independent, as defined in Article 526ter7:87 of the Belgian Companies and Associations Code.
+At least three directors must be independent, as defined in Article 526ter of the Belgian Companies Code.

 Section 2 - Chief Executive Officer